-A copy of the final screening report generated by the screening tool which identifies the site, the footprint of the proposed battery storage facility and the corridor in which the linear infrastructure will be developed where relevant, must be attached as Appendix 1 of the registration form.
+A copy of the final screening report generated by the screening tool, which identifies the site, the footprint of the proposed solar PV facility and the corridor in which the linear infrastructure where relevant will be developed must be included as Appendix 1 of the registration form.

-A copy of the final site sensitivity verification report must be submitted as Appendix 2 of the registration form.
+A copy of the final site sensitivity verification report must be included as Appendix 2 of the registration form.